Functions and powers of the entity

 An interest may arise when a member is a partner, director, officer, board member, or trustee of a person who has a financial interest in a person to whom the matter relates.
 Whether it actually comprises an interest depends on whether it is significant enough to be reasonably regarded as likely to influence decision-making.
 For example, a member may be a trustee or director of an investment business that invests with a party dealing with the entity.
 As the business will have a financial interest in the participant, the member as an officer of the investment business is likely to be interested.

-Certain exceptions are provided in s.
-62(3) of the CE Act, including where the member is a member or officer of a subsidiary, or where the interest is so remote or insignificant that it cannot reasonably be regarded as likely to influence the member in carrying out their responsibilities.
+Certain exceptions are provided in s62(3) of the CEA, including where the member is a member or officer of a subsidiary, or where the interest is so remote or insignificant that it cannot reasonably be regarded as likely to influence the member in carrying out their responsibilities.

-The Auditor-General's guide Managing conflicts of interest: Guidance for public entities provides useful discussion to help in making judgements in respect of interests: see www.oag.govt.nz/2007/conflicts-public-entities/.
+The Auditor-General’s guide Managing conflicts of interest: A Guide for the public sector provides useful discussion to help in making judgements in respect of interests: see Managing conflicts of interest: A guide for the public sector — Office of the Auditor-General New Zealand (oag.parliament.nz)

 A member may have an interest in matters affecting the interests of a friend; someone with whom the member has a close and reasonably long-standing relationship with demonstrable intimacy.
 If such a relationship existed, that could create strong perceptions of a conflict of interest.